DIE ANMELDUNG (Registration)

 GET YOUR DOCUMENTS WITH US

 So now that you know how to get your appointment let’s focus on the papers.
 Unfortunately, the registration form is only available in German.
-To simplify your life and make your arrival a little more pleasant we at Club GLOBALS have an amazing idea.
+To simplify your life and make your arrival a little more pleasant we at Club GLOBALS have an amazing solution for you.
 AiRelo!
-A messenger bot on Facebook who helps you to create your own digital registration form that you will have to bring to the “Anmeldung” in Berlin.
+A chat bot on Facebook who helps you to create your own digital registration form that you will have to bring to the “Anmeldung” in Berlin.

-Just search in your messenger list for AiRelo and you will find a nice and friendly bot, who will help you with all the questions.
-The bot is multi-lingual, and answering the questions just will take you a few minutes.
-As a result, you will receive in your inbox the documents filled in German, ready to bring to the Burgeramt.
+Just search in your FB Messenger list for AiRelo and you will find a nice and friendly bot, who will help you with all the questions.
+The bot is multi-lingual, and answering the questions will take you only a few minutes.
+As a result, you will receive the documents via e-mail, completed in German, ready to bring to the Burgeramt.

 ICH SPRECHE KEIN DEUTSCH?

-A smart thing you can do before you go to the Bürgeramt is learning some German sentences.
-For example ‘’ Ich spreche kein Deutsch, sprechen Sie Englisch?’’
-For the smart guys ‘’ I do not speak German, do you speak English?’’
-A lot of the young generation people in Berlin speaks well till fluently English.
-If the person in front of you does not speak English?
-Stop the worries again!
-The people in Berlin are very kind, and there will always be somebody to help you with translation.
-We recommend to bring someone to the Bürgeramt who speaks German, this is the best and easiest way to get everything done!
+A smart thing you can do before you go to the Bürgeramt is to learn some useful German sentences.
+For example ‘’ Ich spreche kein Deutsch, sprechen Sie Englisch?’’ -‘’ I do not speak German, do you speak English?’’ the majority of the younger generations in Berlin speak very good English, if not fluent.
+Do not worry if the person at the Burgeramt doesn’t speak any English.
+The people in Berlin are very kind, and there will always be someone to help you with translation.
+We would, however, recommend bringing someone to the Bürgeramt who speaks German, as this is the best and easiest way to get everything done!

-If you want to improve your German, you can go to German class!
+If you want to improve your German, the first step should be to attend some German language classes!
 You can take a look at the Berlasco Language School.
-Berlasco is a very centrally located in Berlin.
-The school is very flexible and always listening to the problems of their students.
+Berlasco is very centrally located in Berlin.
+The school is also very flexible and always listening to the problems of their students.

-If you are looking for the right bank, you should check for the ”Deutsche Bank” they are very concerned with you and also check for N26, an online bank that allows you to open an account in only 8 minutes.
+If you are looking for the right bank, you should check out ”Deutsche Bank” as they are very helpful and concerned with providing the best service for their customers.
+Another solution is N26, which is an online bank that allows you to open an account through your smartphone in only 8 minutes.